-The "Vulnerabilities" view displays the following data:
+The 'Vulnerabilities'' view displays the following data:

-ID Vulnerability ID Name Indicates the name of the vulnerability.
-Family Number of hosts affected.
-Severity Indicates the level of severity on the host(s) affected by the vulnerability.
-There are 4 levels of severity: " Low ", " Moderate ", " High ", " Critica l".
-Exploit Access may be local or remote (via the network).
-It allows exploiting the vulnerability.
-Workaround Indicates whether a workaround exists.
 Level The alarm level associated with the discovery of this vulnerability.
 Port The network port on which the host is vulnerable (e.g. 80 for a vulnerable web server).
 Service Indicates the name of the vulnerable program (e.g.: lighthttpd_1.4.28) Assigned Indicates the date on which the vulnerability was detected on the host Details Additional information about the vulnerability.